gerlaxrex/Corradini/README.md

 ## Back-end 🗄️

-The back-end part, that is the bussiness logic and the Database did not require much effort since the website is straightforward: I implemented some function in order to better format the data and finally implemented the services and the
+The back-end part, that is the bussiness logic and the Database did not require much effort since the website is straightforward: I implemented some function in order to better format the data and finally implemented the services and the necessary code in order to retrive data from the DB.
+I used **knex** for the connection and query to the database, and **PostgreSQL** as RDBMS.

+## Deployment 🚀

+I used **Heroku** since it is free and easy to use.
+Moreover it allows the automatic and free deploy of you DB onto AWS servers.